 - You are an experienced residential production or custom carpenter.

-o You have build tract or built custom homes
+o You have built tract or custom homes, not watched them being built

 - Or You are a tradesman with a working knowledge of carpentry.